yatinraina/DataEngineering-GSynergy/README.md

    The data is then aggregated as sum of 'sales_units','sales_dollars','discount_dollars' grouping by 'pos_site_id','sku_id', 'price_substate_id', 'type','fsclwk_id'.
 3. Consumption layer : The final data is writen into dedicated SQL Pool or sql data wareshouse and is staged between the process in the ADLS.

-Note : The final aggregated data is only available for and after the date ''.
+**Note :** The final aggregated data is only available for the date '2018-02-04' and above.
+If the data is required before this date then a new 'clnd' table would be required or the dates can be manully generated.